-It looks like things are tightening up and we are on notice to do the right thing so as to not jeopardise our CRS privileges, which are always under scrutiny by governments.
+It is important to do the right thing so as to not jeopardise our CRS privileges, which are always under scrutiny by governments.

-If you are going on an away event specific to your vehicle make, ask Helen to list it in the Colonial so that you are covered.
+If you are going on an away event specific to your vehicle make, ask the Editor to list it in the Colonial so that you are covered.

-Or if there is an local event to which you intend going and it is not listed in the Colonial, again contact Helen or whoever is Editor.
+Or if there is a local event to which you intend going, and it is not listed in the Colonial, again contact Editor.

 All excursions in CRS registered vehicles need to be either listed in the Colonial as an approved run, approved by the Club Registrar, or be a simple mechanical check or maintenance run.

-This also applies to charity events which mainly Retreads members attend.
+This also applies to charity events.
 Just get them listed.

-And of course carry your Colonial with you in the vehicle.
-Those of you who receive it by email can print out the relevant pages to carry with you.
+To be safe, carry your Colonial with you in the vehicle.
+If you receive only e-Colonials, print out the relevant pages to carry with you.

-I think it is only courtesy to drop our Registrar an email (or phone him) to let him know why you are using your vehicle.
+To avoid any embarrassments, drop the Registrar an email (or phone him) to let him know why you are using your vehicle.
 He will then be prepared to answer any query that comes through the Council.

 Please read ACT Guidelines Below